 Liveaboards visiting Charlie's Shoal will appreciate it being a quieter site, as hawksbill turtles, now one of the most endangered species of sea turtle, are frequently seen here.
 These are an especially important turtle as they help to maintain the incredible species diversity found on coral reefs.
 They do this primarily by eating sponges, regulating their growth on the reefs, and preventing uncontrolled spreading.
 This allows other species to feed adequately and support themselves.

-Green sea turtles are also regular visitors, as are stingrays, barracudas, filefish, big grouper, starfish, moray eels, scorpion fish, and stonefish, making the site a personal favourite for many divers.
-Mesmerising shoals of reef fish are a common sighting here, and if you are very lucky, you may also be able to see Whitenose pipefish, well-camouflaged sea horses, loggerhead turtles and nurse sharks.
-Furthermore, between the months of February and June it is possible to see humpback whales and large dolphins.
+Green sea turtles are also regular visitors, as are stingrays, barracudas, filefish, big grouper, starfish, moray eels, scorpionfish, and stonefish, making the site a personal favorite for many divers.
+Mesmerizing shoals of reef fish are a common sighting here, and if you are very lucky, you may also be able to see White-nose pipefish, well-camouflaged sea horses, loggerhead turtles, and nurse sharks.
+Furthermore, between the months of February and June, it is possible to see humpback whales and large dolphins.

 Owing to the fantastic management of the Man of War Shoal Marine Park, a liveaboard dive trip here is a real treat where a great variety of soft and hard corals can also be seen.
 Vibrant gorgonians and slow-growing black corals make up the majority of the soft corals.
 Soft, because of their lack of permanent, rigid skeletons.